Satisfied with You: Release and reception

-The album was released in September 1966 by Epic Records only in the United States.
+The album was released on 15 August 1966 by Epic Records only in the United States.
 It was released in both mono (LN 24212) and stereo (BN 26212) versions.
 All recordings were produced by Dave Clark himself.
 The LP reached number 127 on Billboard and number 85 on Cashbox.
 The singles sold even better.
 The UK A-side "Look Before You Leap" reached number 50 in the UK chart and 101 in Billboard.
 Better received was the US A-side "Please Tell Me Why" (b/w "Look Before You Leap"), which became a Top 5 hit in Canada and number 28 in the US.
 On June 12, 1966, the group presented both songs on the famous Ed Sullivan television show.
 The title ballad "Satisfied with You" scored 32 in Canada and 50 in the US.
 The album was not reissued for a long time until 2019 when Dave Clark released a remastered version on Spotify.

+Cashbox magazine wrote, "The Dave Clark Five should add to their impressive LP record with this swinging set titled after the group’s latest chart item Satisfied With You.
+The Britishers have added a host of top tracks to the click for a disk that should spur fans to their local retailers.
+Among the goodies are I Still Need You, Good Lovin’ and Do You Still Love Me."

 AllMusic critic Richie Unterberger praised the band members' still strong songwriting inventiveness, but added that the album still only benefited from the previous certainty of success of the British Invasion type of songs.